 The school started in 2005 with 11 students; today, nearly 300 children, both Quechua and non-Quechua, are enrolled.
 Many children were being turned away due to lack of space and insufficient facilities, so the church purchased land in the mountains outside Cusco to construct a new school building.
 Volunteers from Engineering Ministries International (EMI) have created a three-phase construction plan.
 Walk through the planned campus here.

-Just over $1 million is needed for site preparation and phase one of building classrooms.
+$500,000 is needed for site preparation and phase one of building classrooms.
 With our support, many more Peruvian students can have access to a safe, high-quality, Christian education.
-Read stories from the Peru Trek for PROMESA which helped raise money for the school.

 You can help a bright child with insufficient resources get a high-quality Christian education!
 It takes $1000 to sponsor one student for an entire school year, but any amount helps.

 In this short video, learn about PROMESA through the story of 15-year-old Jhon Erik — and find out ways to help this Christian school achieve its future goals.

 $50 helps PROMESA expand and reach more children